northern gecko clinging to bark and stone

 Main Threats

-None significant.
-Localised threats include predation by introduced rats and cats, habitat loss from coastal development, and climate change.
+Localised threats include predation by introduced rats and cats.
+Habitat loss from coastal development.
+Climate change affecting coastal ecosystems.

 Population